How ARM (Arm Holdings) Makes Money in 2025: A Deep-Dive With Income Statement

 Net Income

-- ARM converts a moderate portion of sales into profit due to its high scalability and pricing power, though margins are impacted by surging R&D spend.
+• ARM converts a significant portion of sales into profit due to its high-margin, IP-centric business model.

 What Drives ARM's Money Machine?